safx/ejdb/_sources/doc/ql/ql.txt

 ``{query, $rename' : {fieldpath1 : name1, fieldpath2 : name2, ...}}``

 Sets a new `name` to the field pointed by `fieldpath`.
-If the document already has a field with the specified `name`, the `$rename` operator removes that field and renames the field pointed by `fieldpath` to the new `name`.
+If the document has already had a field with the specified `name`, the `$rename` operator removes that field and renames the field pointed by `fieldpath` to the new `name`.